smart-data-lake/smart-data-lake/docs/reference/commandLine.md

 title: Command Line
 ---

-# Start Java object using Spark-Submit
+# Launch Java application using Spark-Submit
 SmartDataLakeBuilder is a java application.
 To run on a cluster with spark-submit, use **DefaultSmartDataLakeBuilder** application.
 It can be started with the following command line options (for details, see [YARN](deployYarn.md)).